-The workshop’s game is based on a fictitious Accident & Emergency ward (aka medical emergency room).
+The workshop’s game is based on a fictitious Accident & Emergency ward (aka Medical Emergency Room).
 The players are presented with different scenarios where patients arrive in different medical conditions.

 The players use the Cynefin framework to decide how best to manage each situation; this is challenging because of the limited time and resources.
-Complexity arises from their decisions and from an interaction of events.
+Complexity emerges from their decisions and from an interaction of events.
 Therefore players need to use the dynamics of the Cynefin framework to handle emerging scenarios.

 Players work together and use the Cynefin framework to manage various scenarios in an unpredictable environment.
 The game is designed to show how the framework can help teams understand the nature of complexity so they can better handle known or unknown situations.

-The game scenarios are designed to relate to situations common the players’ reality.
+The game scenarios are designed to relate to situations common to the players’ reality.
 The workshop introduces complexity theory, practice and application to help individuals gain better situational awareness and make more prudent decisions.